Dental SEO (Search Engine Optimization)

 How to Maximize Visibility for your Dental Practice

-Every search engine has one goal: to provide users with the most relevant result as quickly as possible.
+Every search engine has one goal: provide users with the most relevant result as quickly as possible.
 Google looks at signals to determine if your website is relevant, trustworthy, and deserving of being ranked higher in search results.
-Here are some of the most important factors that contribute to the success of your medical practice online:
+Here are some of the most important factors that contribute to the success of your medical practice online.

 First off, (and the best part for our designers and writers) we build beautiful dental practice websites.
 We fill them with well-written, informative copy.
 We populate pages with an engaging mix of text, high-resolution photos, animations, and videos.